About our BTEC qualifications

 We offer a range of fantastic BTEC qualifications to suit all ages and abilities.

-Learners can enrol with us as early as 13 on a BTEC Level 1, progressing to a BTEC Level 2 in either Teamwork and Personal Development in the Community or Music for Practical Performance, then potentially a BTEC Level 3 in Education and Training, our introductory professional teaching qualification.
+Learners can enrol with us as early as 13 on a BTEC Level 1, progressing to a BTEC Level 2 in Teamwork and Personal Development in the Community, then potentially a BTEC Level 3 in Education and Training, our introductory professional teaching qualification.

 We recognise that all young people learn differently, which is why we’ve developed our BTECs to be as accessible as possible.
 The qualifications provide valuable recognition of ‘soft skills’ such as teamwork, resilience and citizenship – potential game-changers whether you’re applying to university, considering an apprenticeship or just looking to add another string to your bow.